IKamsh/Background-gradient-generator/README.md

 # Background-gradient-generator
-small website that allow you to choose colors for your gradient background
+small website that allow you to choose colors for your gradient background.
+You can use it [here](https://ikamsh.github.io/Background-gradient-generator/)